Enjoying Grace Story Co. is a market-place for Don Shorey's ideas, writing, art business, podcast, stories, and conversations.

 Maker’s Hollow is full of family-life, lingering conversation, house-keeping, really good food, beauty, tumbling kids, and creative industry.

-Beyond this local village of Shoreys and Morrises and Baxters and Bossoms, our increasingly-connected network includes movie-makers, writers, artists, musicians, teachers, photographers, and those doing creative industry in a variety of ways in many places.
+Beyond this local village of Shoreys, Morrises, Baxters, Kupers, and Bollenbachs (Caroline is married!) our expanding network includes movie-makers, writers, artists, pastors, musicians, teachers, photographers, and those doing creative industry in a variety of ways in many places.

 Santa Barbara Bikes